UNITED STATES

 NOTE 12 - SUBSEQUENT EVENTS

 We evaluate subsequent events and transactions that occur after the balance sheet date for the period presented and up to the issuance date of the financial statements.
-Based on our review, we did not identify any subsequent events that would require adjustment to or disclosure in the interim consolidated financial statements.
+Based on our review, we did not identify any subsequent events other than those mentioned above that would require adjustment to or disclosure in the interim consolidated financial statements.

 Item 2.
 MANAGEMENTS DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS.